elgu-ucsd/hawaii-restaurant-analysis/README.md

 At the time of prediction, the restaurant's name, price level, number of reviews, and category information would already be available from its Google Maps listing.
 The naming features are derived only from the restaurant name, so they would also be known before prediction, making all selected features appropriate for training the model.

 ## Baseline Model
-The baseline model uses a linear regression model that predicts a restaurant's average rating using `price`, `num_of_reviews`, and `has_hawaiian_word`.
+The baseline model uses a linear regression model that predicts a restaurant's average rating using the following features:

-The model achieved an **RMSE** of approximately **0.456**, meaning that its predicted ratings are typically about 0.456 points away from the actual ratings.
-Since the performance was measured based on a test set, it reflects how well the model generalizes to unseen data.
-This model provides a useful baseline but is limited because it uses only three relatively simple features and assumes a linear relationship with average rating.

-## Final Model
-In addition to the baseline features, the final model adds `has_cuisine_word`, `is_fast_food`, `is_fine_dining`, `price_fast_food`, `price_fine_dining`, and `category_count`.
-The following describes all features used:

 `price`
 This feature represents a restaurant's price level, **ordinally encoded** from `$`-`$$$$` to 1-4.
 As shown in the bivariate box plot, higher price levels generally correspond with higher average ratings.
 Intuitively, price can reflect differences in restaurant positioning, service quality, and customer expectations, all of which may relate to how customers evaluate the restaurant.

 `num_of_reviews`
-This feature represents how many reviews a restaurant has received.
+This **quantitative** feature represents how many reviews a restaurant has received.
 A larger review count can indicate greater popularity or visibility and may produce a more stable and reliable average rating because it is based on more customer experiences.
 It can also make a restaurant appear more established or trustworthy to potential customers, influencing their expectations and perceptions.

 `has_hawaiian_word`
-This feature indicates whether the restaurant name contains a Hawaiian word.
+This **binary nominal** feature indicates whether the restaurant name contains a Hawaiian word.
 Since the analysis focuses on naming patterns in Hawaii, this variable captures a locally relevant aspect of restaurant identity that may be associated with how the restaurant is positioned and perceived by customers.

+The model achieved an **RMSE** of approximately **0.456**, meaning that its predicted ratings are typically about 0.456 points away from the actual ratings.
+Since the performance was measured based on a test set, it reflects how well the model generalizes to unseen data.
+This model provides a useful baseline but is limited because it uses only three relatively simple features and assumes a linear relationship with average rating.

+## Final Model
+In addition to the baseline features, the final model adds the following engineered features:

 `has_cuisine_word`
-This feature indicates whether a restaurant name contains a cuisine-related word, such as "Thai" or "Hawaiian", both of which appear among the top 20 most common words in the univariate analysis.
+This **binary nominal** feature indicates whether a restaurant name contains a cuisine-related word, such as "Thai" or "Hawaiian", both of which appear among the top 20 most common words in the univariate analysis.
 Cuisine can shape expectations around food, pricing, and a more stylized dining environment, which may influence how customers evaluate and rate a restaurant.

 `is_fast_food` and `is_fine_dining`
 These two features were derived from the `category` column in the original dataset as **binary indicators** of whether a business is classified as a "Fast Food Restaurant" or "Fine Dining Restaurant".
 This helps distinguish restaurants with different dining styles, service expectations, and price ranges, which may shape customer experiences and therefore ratings.